 A recent study by the Wildlife Trust suggests that 90% of lowland grassland has been lost in the 20th century, with fewer areas than ever supporting insects, wildlife and grassland species.
 These areas form an essential part of the UK’s ecological infrastructure.

+I would urge you to consider bringing this to the attention of other Councillors and anyone who manages green or open spaces within the Council.
 It is cost-effective, enhances our environment and shows that the Council is forward looking and committed to its ecological responsibilities.